martensonbj/redux-saga-workshop/README.md

 });
 ```

+WHAAAAT.
+It failed!

+That was on purpose.

+Look at that third assertion - remember that if things go well, `setImage(data)` needs data!
+(If you look closely at the failed test you'll notice it's triggering our ERROR action...so technically it's following orders.)

-You'll notice our test fails.
-This is because `setImage(data)` needs data!
-It gets that data from the result of the previous `yield expression`.
+The `setImage(data)` gets that data from the result of the previous `yield expression`.
 Think back to that concept of 2 way communication within generators - right now because we are in a fake testing environment, we have to manually run each `generator.next().value` line, the saga library isn't doing that for us.
+But this gives us lots of control.

-We can TELL OUR GENERATOR 'hey - let's pretend this is what you got back after that last yield expression.
+So now we can just TELL OUR GENERATOR whats up.
+Like 'hey - let's pretend this is what you got back after that last yield expression.
 Carry on and make sure the rest of the instructions make sense.'.
 We're essentially stubbing in whatever we want to get back from our API call, and letting our generator move along.

 ```js
  // Pass data into our generator iterator when we need it to be accessible